 First things first, I need to apologize for the lack of posting these past few weeks.
 Work has been pretty hectic (I sort of got promoted to acting team lead-yay!), school is in finals mode (send help), and I just found out I have mono.
 Things are pretty peachy in my world, right?
 Anywho…

 It’s starting to (finally) get cold outside, which means it’s time to turn your heat on, stock up on comfy socks, and make some cozy soups.
 Winter is the best season for comfort food: soups, stews, pasta, you name it.
 I mean—what’s better than sitting on your couch wrapped in a warm blanket with a glass of wine and a piping bowl of soup?
 It sounds heavenly.
 Especially if it’s below freezing temperatures and you have no intention of going outside.
 That weather is fast approaching so I want to arm your recipe arsenal with some cozy food favorites of mine.
 Today I’m sharing my personal favorite: French onion soup.

 I mean—how wonderful does it sound to transform your kitchen into a cozy French bistro with a simple recipe?
 Sounds pretty fantastical to me.
-I will say there are some ingredients that are a bit tricky to find in the United States, like a particular cheese, but for the most part you can replicate French classic dishes at home.
+I will say there are some ingredients that are a bit tricky to find in the United States, as a particular cheese, but for the most part, you can replicate French classic dishes at home.

 My mom used to make this recipe all the time when I was growing up and there’s magnificence in its simplicity.
 There are only a few ingredients in this recipe, but sometimes you don’t need to be complicated with your ingredients to make something great.

 FOOD PROCESSOR!
 It makes slicing the onions so much easier and much fewer tears.
 Also, it works for easily grating the cheese!